technofocus-pte/invtailwcdatmtndepth/Lab Guide/Lab 02/Lab 02 - Inventory management and Quality Control app.md

 24. Close the preview window.

-# Exercise 2: Create a Power Automate flow to restock the inventory.
+## Exercise 2: Create a Power Automate flow to restock the inventory.

-In this exercise, you will create and test an approval request to restock the inventory flow and integrate it with the Inventory management App.

-## Task 1: Create a Power platform flow to trigger restock email
+### Task 1: Create a Power platform flow to trigger restock email

 1. Switch back to Power Automate tab and click on **My flows** -\> **New flow -\Automated cloud flow.**